nikramakrishnan/freetype-site/docs/ft2-module_management.md

 </div>

-If compilation option FT_CONFIG_OPTION_ENVIRONMENT_PROPERTIES is set, this function reads the &lsquo;FREETYPE_PROPERTIES&rsquo; environment variable to control driver properties.
+If compilation option FT_CONFIG_OPTION_ENVIRONMENT_PROPERTIES is set, this function reads the `FREETYPE_PROPERTIES` environment variable to control driver properties.
 See section &lsquo;<a href="../ft2-properties/#properties">Driver properties</a>&rsquo; for more.

 If the compilation option is not set, this function does nothing.

-&lsquo;FREETYPE_PROPERTIES&rsquo; has the following syntax form (broken here into multiple lines for better readability).
+`FREETYPE_PROPERTIES` has the following syntax form (broken here into multiple lines for better readability).
 ```
   <optional whitespace>
   <module-name1> ':'